 Sensitive To Vocal Plosives

-Another issues that is inherent in the pressure-gradient capsule is sensitivity to vocal plosives and wind noise.
+Another issue inherent in the pressure-gradient capsule is sensitivity to vocal plosives and wind noise.

 Vocal plosives are the transient consonant sounds that come from our mouths during speech.
 In English, they happen on hard P’s, B’s, T’s, D’s, G’s, and K’s.